 Dedicate your birthday, wedding, or another celebration to Reach Out and Read Illinois.
-Ask your friends and family to make a donation in your honor in lieu of gifts.
+Ask your friends and family to make a donation in your honor or host a book drive in lieu of gifts.
 Contact Reach Out and Read Illinois Director Cindy Ogrin to learn more.

 Help Create a Literacy-Rich Waiting Room

 Volunteers can help improve the waiting rooms of Reach Out and Read program sites in their communities by donating:

 - New bookcases

 - Child-sized furniture (benches, chairs, or tables)

 Find out which Reach Out and Read Illinois program site is in need of your donations by connecting with Illinois Director.

 High-quality children’s books are expensive.
 That’s why community book drives are an important source of support for Reach Out and Read programs in Illinois.

 Note: Reach Out and Read only distributes new children’s books in the exam room during regular pediatric checkups, but used books are often used in the waiting room, given away to children who come for a sick visit, or given to siblings who don’t have an appointment that day, but would like a book to take home as well.

 If you’re interested in organizing a book drive for a Reach Out and Read program in your community, here are some guidelines to help in your planning.